Gatehouse Satcom Kicks Off New ESA Project: Flight Path Emulator

 On-air Testing: Expensive and Insufficient

-On-air testing of BGAN aero terminals is an integral part of development but has its obvious challenges and limitations.
+On-air testing of BGAN aero terminals is an integral part of development, but it has its obvious challenges and limitations.
 Not only is it expensive, but on-air testing also limits the available testing scenarios and the repeatability of certain scenarios.

-The Flight Path Emulator project aims to simplify as much as possible the creation and execution of a highly complex, realistic, and reproducible connectivity test, where only a relatively simple flight path and antenna characteristics serves as input.
+The Flight Path Emulator project aims to simplify as much as possible the creation and execution of a highly complex, realistic and reproducible connectivity test, where only a relatively simple flight path and antenna characteristics serve as input.

 Use Cases